mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 #### 24:10

-And then, in *Bendōwa*, Dogen Zenji mentions that zazen is *jijiyu samadhi*. *Jijiyu samadhi* is exactly the same meaning as *sho*: verification, or actualizing the ultimate nature of existence.
+And then, in *Bendōwa*, Dōgen Zenji mentions that zazen is *jijiyu samadhi*. *Jijiyu samadhi* is exactly the same meaning as *sho*: verification, or actualizing the ultimate nature of existence.
 That is *jijiyu samadhi*.

 That is, in terms of practice, *sho* is explained as *jijiyu samadhi*: self becomes self, and is self-ing, and settles in the self, exactly.
 That is a unique way to manifest the ultimate nature of existence called *sho*.
 Very deep, deep experience of enlightenment.
 Very deep, profound – *before* you put the name on it.
 This is called *sho*.

 That is perfect freedom.
 Perfect freedom.
 Perfect freedom which is free from the concept of freedom.

 That’s why in the *Diamond Sutra* it always says, “Bodhisattvas are not bodhisattvas, therefore they are called bodhisattvas.”
 So if the bodhisattvas want to be real bodhisattvas, they have to be free from the concept of bodhisattvas.
 And then they can really live in peace and harmony, vividly, helping each other.
 That is a bodhisattva [as the] *Diamond Sutra* mentions, and *Prajnaparamita* mentions like this.
-So Dogen’s understanding is not his *own* understanding, it’s based on the general Buddhist teaching there.
+So Dōgen’s understanding is not his *own* understanding, it’s based on the general Buddhist teaching there.

 I think many people don’t understand [that] practice and realization are one.
-But this is not [just] Dogen’s understanding, this is a Buddhist understanding.
+But this is not [just] Dōgen’s understanding, this is a Buddhist understanding.
 So I think you should keep in mind your practice like this, exactly.
 And from now on, you have to research your practice like this – not separate from realization.
 Otherwise, you never get perfect peace in your life.

 If you don’t have real peace and harmony, you become always critical toward you, toward others, toward objects, so you always feel uneasy, irritated.
 So continually you have to train yourself based on this teaching.